imneit06/imneit06.github.io/README.md

   <h3 align="center">A student at UIT </h3>
 </p>

-> ✍ As a first-year Computer Science student, I possess a strong passion for technology and problem-solving.
+> ✍ As a second-year Computer Science student, I possess a strong passion for AI.
 I am highly motivated, eager to learn, and adaptable to new challenges

 <br />